 If you are rather critical to DevSecOps and believe that it should be exclusively limited to DevOps scenarios only, then you would prefer a more “Narrow DevSecOps” approach and you would rather discuss these security aspect in terms of “Continuous Hardening” in your non-DevOps related projects.
 Therefore, you would use the “Continuous Hardening” poster and skip DevSecOps terminology when it’s not related to DevOps.

 If you think that DevSecOps is great and has merits to be used even in the most strict traditional Waterfall type projects (e.g. for addressing update and patching issues after the release), then you are candidate for using the “Open DevSecOps” poster version in order to propagate DevSecOps practices also in non-DevOps projects.

-The goal of this poster is to promote Application Security and therefore provide food for thought for discussing proactive security practices and scenarios.
-That’s also the reason why they are published in three different sizes under a creative commons license for better sharing.
-Print out the A1 version and hang it on your wall.
-I hope you find this useful.
+The goal of this infographic is to promote Application Security and therefore provide food for thought for discussing proactive security practices and scenarios.
+That’s also the reason why they are published under a creative commons license in three different sizes for better sharing.
+Print out the A1 version and hang it on the wall in your office!
+I hope you find it useful.

 I highly appreciate any feedback if you have suggestions on how to improve the posters or if you find mistakes or typos.

 2019/4/7~4/19 ©ACROSEC Inc.

 Update 2021/12/10-13: Title changed, clarifications added.